Dawn (Andrews novel): Plot summary

 This happy interlude comes to an end when Clara Sue finds Jimmy in the basement, where Dawn hid him.
 She tells Grandmother Cutler, who goes to the police and has Jimmy taken back to his foster parents.
 Dawn is heart-broken that Jimmy has to leave and is furious with Clara Sue.
 Jealous of her obvious affection for Jimmy, Phillip corners Dawn in her bathroom and rapes her.
 Desperate to get out, Dawn visits Mrs. Dalton, the woman who took care of her just after she was born, and learns that her "kidnapping" was staged by Grandmother Cutler because she is not Randolph's biological daughter but a product of one of her mother's extramarital affairs.
 Grandmother Cutler did not want a non-Cutler child to grow up as part of the family, so she paid the Longchamps with family jewels, including the string of pearls, to keep them quiet and to provide for Dawn's future.
 Outraged, Dawn confronts Grandmother Cutler about this.

-The old woman eventually admits that she was behind the "kidnapping" and offers Dawn a deal: if Dawn will study singing in New York, Grandmother Cutler will use her influence to have Ormond released prison.
+The old woman eventually admits that she was behind the "kidnapping" and offers Dawn a deal: if Dawn will study singing in New York, Grandmother Cutler will use her influence to have Ormond released from prison.
 Dawn agrees but on one condition: that she be referred to by Dawn, not Eugenia.
 The book ends with Dawn going to New York.